 1.The stock pot comes in different sizes but mine holds up to 9 pints or seven quarts (which is about all I can at one time.)
 The rack is important because it allows water to flow under each jar, allowing even heating.

 2. If you plan on making pickles the salt and crock are also important.
 Regular table salt has been processed and includes and anti-caking agent which can throw off your canning.
-The crock is a good-old stoneware than can either be purchased at an antique store or a canning supply place.
+The crock can be purchased usually any place that has canning supplies or I’ve also used a fermentation crock before.

 3. Canning takes a sterile environment and having these tools will help a bunch!
 The first in a grabber that pulls the jars out of the boiling water, the second is a magnent that pulls the lids out of the boiling water, and the third is just a good set of tongs.
 Other things you will need include a funnel, ladle and wooden spoons.
 I recommend buying a cheap canning kit